-It’s January and besides New Year’s resolutions you’re probably looking at a stack of credit card bills from all that holiday cheer you passed around.
-Whether you’re looking for quick cash to pay down debt or just a little extra to meet your 2016 financial goals, this list of real ways to make extra money after the holidays will help you get there.
+It’s the holiday season and you’re probably thinking about the money you will spend on holiday gifts and festivities.
+Whether you’re looking for quick cash to pay down debt or just a little extra to meet your 2022/2023 financial goals, this list of real ways to make extra money for the holidays will help you get there.

 These are not your standard envelope-stuffing ideas or online schemes.
-I’ve seen articles on the internet that promise fifty, sixty and more ways to make extra money but half turn out to be multi-level marketing scams or pay pennies per hour.
-I’ve limited the list to the 8 that I have personally used and with which I’ve had some success.
+I’ve seen articles on the internet that promise fifty, sixty, and more ways to make extra money, but half turn out to be multi-level marketing scams or pay pennies per hour.
+I’ve limited the list to the eight that I have personally used and with which I’ve had some success.

 Why do I need to make extra money?

-Before working through the 8 real ways to make extra money, I would be negligent if I didn’t throw in an important disclaimer.
+Before working through the eight real ways to make extra money, I would be negligent if I didn’t throw in an important disclaimer.

 Making more money will not solve your problems!

-The sorry fact is that, without a little financial discipline, you will never make enough money.
+The sorry fact is that you will never make enough money without a little financial discipline.
 For that financial discipline, I like to follow five guidelines:

 - Know why you are budgeting – Setting financial goals and milestones makes it easier to follow your budget.
 All that saving and sacrifice seems pointless unless you can look towards something better.

-- Find out how much you actually make first – A lot of people start their budget with their combined salaries and then wonder why they come up short.
+- Find out how much you make first–Many people start their budget with their combined salaries and then wonder why they come up short.
 Start your budget with your actual take-home pay after taxes and other deductions.

-- Work into your real expenses – Unless you’ve got a really great memory, you probably are not going to remember every expense you’ve had over the last year.
+- Work into your real expenses – Unless you’ve got a great memory, you probably will not remember every expense you’ve had over the last year.
 Too many budgets are made only accounting for the regular expenses that quickly come to mind.
-Then the occasional expenses like registrations, taxes and insurance come around and smash the budget.
+Then the occasional expenses like registrations, taxes, and insurance come around and smash the budget.
 Give your budget a trial run over a couple of months while you build in all the regular and occasional expenses.

-- Use one budgeting tool that you understand – There are a million and one budgeting tools on the ‘net but half of them will just leave you frustrated trying to understand them.
-The tools at Personal Capital are probably the most well known tool around and lets you link your savings, checking and credit card accounts.
-Everything is updated automatically and the site has some retirement planning tools as well.
+- Use one budgeting tool you understand – There are a million and one budgeting tools on the net, but half of them will leave you frustrated trying to understand them.
+The tools at Personal Capital are probably the most well-known tool and let you link your savings, checking, and credit card accounts.
+Everything is updated automatically, and the site also has some retirement planning tools.
 The site offers a tool that also lets you track your investments and includes a tutorial video to get you started.

 - Build a support system – Planning and following your budget alone makes it too easy to stop after a few problems.
 Talk with someone about your budget and the goals behind it.
 Better yet, start a group that meets once a month to talk about budgeting and tips you’ve used.

 Ok, I’ll get off my soapbox.
-Whether you are looking to make extra money to meet your financial goals or just to pay down that holiday-inspired debt, these 8 real ways to make extra money below are a great start.
+Whether you want to make extra money to meet your financial goals or pay down that holiday-inspired debt, these eight real ways to make extra money below are a great start.

-The good news is that there are tons of ways to make a little extra money these days, especially as more services find willing buyers online.
-Not all of the ideas below will pay a great wage to start off and you’ll have to put in a little work to get some off the ground.
-Some will likely never be more than a way to make quick cash but others have the potential to turn into huge income and even replace your regular 9-to-5 job.
+The good news is that there are many ways to make a little extra money these days, especially as more services find willing buyers online.
+Not all of the ideas below will pay a great wage, and you’ll have to put in a little work to get some off the ground.
+Some will likely never be more than a way to make quick cash, but others have the potential to turn into huge income and even replace your regular 9-to-5 job.

 8 Real Ways to Make Extra Money After the Holidays